michel1991/ocp-java-11/stream/md/STREAM.md

 Option B is incorrect because intermediate operations are optional.
 Option C is the answer.
 The terminal operation triggers the pipeline to run.
 Option D is incorrect because the code would not compile at all if the version of Java were too old.

+##### Given an IntStream, which method would you use to obtain an equivalent parallel Stream˂T˃?
+* A. parallel()
+* B. parallelStream()
+* C. parallels()
+* D. getParallel()
+* E. getParallelStream()
+*F. None of the above

+Trick question!
+The correct method to obtain an equivalent parallel stream of an existing IntStream is parallel(), but for an IntStream this returns another IntStream, not a generic Stream˂T˃.
+For this reason, option F is correct.

+#### Given a Stream<T>, which method would you use to obtain an equivalent parallel Stream<T>?
+* A. getParallelStream()
+* B. parallelStream()
+* C. parallel()
+* D. getParallel()
+* E. parallels()
+* F. None of the above

+The correct method to obtain an equivalent parallel stream of an existing stream is parallel(), which is inherited by any class that implements BaseStream<T>.
+For this reason, option C is correct.